shahnwzsk/README.md/README.md

 👋 Hi, I'm Shahnawaz!

 🚀 Frontend Developer | PHP & CodeIgniter Enthusiast | Node.js Explorer
-Welcome to my GitHub!
-I'm a passionate Frontend Developer with experience in HTML, CSS, JavaScript, Bootstrap, PHP, and CodeIgniter 3.
-I also have a basic understanding of Node.js and love building dynamic and efficient web applications.

 🌟 Passionate Frontend Developer specializing in modern, responsive, and dynamic web applications.
 🎯 Skilled in: HTML, CSS, JavaScript, Bootstrap, PHP, CodeIgniter 3, and Node.js (basics).